Kong/docs.konghq.com/app/konnect/legacy/runtime-manager/upgrade.md

 ---
-title: Upgrade a Runtime to a New Version
+title: (Legacy) Upgrade a Runtime to a New Version
 no_version: true
 ---
 <!-- vale off -->